danielbodnar/awesome-stars/README.md

 ## aws

+- [codeaprendiz/learn-devops](https://github.com/codeaprendiz/learn-devops) - I am using this repository to document my devops journey.
+I follow the process of learning everything by tasks.
+Every task has an associated objective that encompasses an underlying concept.
+Concepts
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [tellerops/teller](https://github.com/tellerops/teller) - Cloud native secrets management for developers - never leave your command line for secrets.
 - [Mostafa-wael/DevOps-Best-Resources-Compilation](https://github.com/Mostafa-wael/DevOps-Best-Resources-Compilation) - This is a compilation of the best resources and materials that I've used to get started in DevOps and cloud, as well as to prepare for interviews.